Job Description for a Bicycle Technician

 Courier and Messenger

 On the other end of the bicycle spectrum are those who utilize bicycles to deliver packages and correspondence.
 No formal education other than a high school diploma is required to become a bike courier or messenger.
-This profession was expected to experience a 5% rise in employment from 2014-2024, according to the BLS.
-Couriers and messengers in general earned a median income of $27,280 per year in 2015.
+This profession was expected to experience a 11% rise in employment from 2016-2026, according to the BLS.
+Couriers and messengers, in general, earned a median income of $28,250 per year in 2017.

-On average, motorcycle mechanics made $36,240 per year, according to May 2015 data.
+Motorcycle mechanics made a median annual salary of $35,680, according to May 2017 data from the BLS.
 Duties of motorcycle mechanics are similar to those of bicycle technicians, but these mechanics also fix dents and disassemble engines.
 Postsecondary training is the most common education path.
-The employment projection from 2014-2024 was 5-8% growth for this job.
+The employment projection from 2014-2024 was little to no growth for this job.